contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 ...an administrator needs to setup their <a href="https://zenhub.zengenti.com/Contensis/9/kb/setup-and-configuration/Administration/permissions.aspx">permissions</a>.

 ## Paragraphs
+Each paragraph should address a single point or idea.
+They should not be too long, nor should they ramble.
+Start each paragraph with one or two sentences containing the key information or conclusion.

-Use blank lines to demarcate paragraphs.
+- Use blank lines to demarcate paragraphs.
 Do not indent the first line of a paragraph.

 ## Poster images
 Make sure they’re compressed for web.
 Try to avoid images with white edges – this causes the image to bleed into the page.
 If you can't avoid white edges, add a grey stroke (in the HTML code).